Frequently Asked Questions

 Q: I’m not sure which specialization is right for me.
 Which one should I choose?

 A: Our Program Managers are here to help guide you in determining which specialization is right for you and your life goals.
 Reach out to a Program Manager to learn more.

 Q: Can I take a specialization course from a different specialization?

-A: This would be subject to chair approval.
+A: This would be subject to Director approval.

 Q: What types of students can I expect to be in class with in the MPA program?